 An AP shall discard Sensing Measurement Request frame, Sensing Measurement Query frame, and SBP

-Request frame from an unassociated non-AP STA if a PTKSA was required and the unassociated STA has not successfully set up a PTKSA to allow protection of all sensing and/or SBP management frames between the AP and the unassociated STA.
+Request frame from an unassociated non-AP STA if a PTKSA was required and the unassociated STA has not established successfully set up a PTKSA to allow protection of all sensing and/or SBP management frames between the AP and the unassociated STA.

 Resolution for CID 6034, TGBK editor, change the text in P138L58-59 as follows:

-If an AP has set the USNM-MFPR field in the RSNXE to 1, an unassociated non-AP STA shall establish a PTKSA with that AP prior to initiating a sensing measurement session with that AP.
+If an AP has set the USNM-MFPR field in the RSNXE to 1, an unassociated non-AP STA shall establish a PTKSA using PASN with that AP prior to initiating a sensing measurement session with that AP.

 References: P802.11bfD4.0, P802.11REVme 6.0 and P802.11bkD2.0.